kurt-krueckeberg/understanding-dom/readme.md

 This is a summary of some of the more specific DOM objects:

-* Objects that implement Node also implement an inherited interface: Document, DocumentType, DocumentFragment, Element, CharacterData, or Attr.
+* Objects that implement Node also implement an inherited interface: either Document, DocumentType, DocumentFragment, Element, CharacterData, or Attr.

 * Objects that implement Element also typically implement an inherited interface, such as HTMLAnchorElement.